acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 2.1.3 to 2.1.4
+There are no manual update steps for this version.

+**Note:**
+There is a known issue with Metatag version 8.x-1.1 where you might need to clear your site's cache after updating.
+See [Metatag 8.x-1.1 Release notes][metatag8.x-1.1] and this [related issue][2882954].

+As per our Dependency Constraint Policy, Lightning doesn't pin to a specific version of Metatag, so depending on your your setup, Metatag is likely to be updated when you update to Lightning 2.1.4.
+For Composer users, we recommend pinning to Metatag version 1.0.0.
+Alternatively, you can be prepared to clear your site's cache immediately after running `update.php`.

+[metatag8.x-1.1]: https://www.drupal.org/project/metatag/releases/8.x-1.1 "Metatag 8.x-1.1 Release notes"
+[2882954]: https://www.drupal.org/node/2882954 "Error when updating to 8.x-1.1"

 ## 2.1.2 to 2.1.3
 There are no manual update steps for this version.